ManuelePasini/slides-markdown/slides/phd_secondyear.md

 ## From application-oriented to domain-oriented

-an we move from application-level DT platforms to domain-level platforms?
+- **Research Question 1.**: Can we move from application-level DT platforms to domain-level platforms?

 <span style="color:blue;">Takeaway</span>: a DT can be represented as a data pipeline that collects, processes, and exploits data.